jellinki/anitoblog/_posts/2024-05-21-articulationblog.md

 gameLoop(gameEnv, levels[0]);
 ```

+- **Definition**: the GameEnv class is responsible for managing the rendering context. it provides a method to update and draw the game level. the `gameLoop` function continuously calls this method, ensuring the game state is updated and rendered frame by frame. this loop runs indefinitely, creating the real-time interaction in the game.

 ### inspect/elements to examine gameobjects

 open your browser's developer tools (usually f12 or right-click -> inspect), then go to the 'elements' tab. you can see your canvas element there. to see changes in properties, add console logs in your update methods.